THINGS TO DO IN WHITEFISH MT

 7 WHITEFISH MOUNTAIN SKI RESORT

 Eight miles away from downtown Whitefish, and with 3,000 skiable acres located in the Rocky Mountain this playground requires a visit.
 In the summer time parking is free and so is hiking around the village or the mountain.
 Its a really unique ski resort that recently underwent a full makeover bringing it out of the 1970s.
 Although I wish they wouldn’t have.
-When the snow melts the trails the slopes make way for alpine slides, adventure parks, zipline tours, scenic chairlift rides, mountain top dining & mountain biking courses.
+When the snow melts the slopes make way for alpine slides, adventure parks, zipline tours, scenic chairlift rides, mountain top dining & of course mountain biking.
 Its a year round resort with two short shoulder seasons.
 Great for a day of family fun all in one spot.
 Plenty of parking for any size RV.
 Stay for a day or week in your new RV without an issue.
 Read more on Whitefish Mountain Ski Resort.

 8 WHITEFISH FARMERS MARKET